Azure/Industrial-IoT/samples/Netcap/readme.md

 3. **Proxy Mode**: Netcap captures traces on a different network than OPC Publisher is connected to, e.g. the host network.
 It then exposes a remote API to allow the OPC Publisher side car to retrieve and upload the traces.
 4. **Uninstall Mode**: Removes the Netcap module from the IoT Edge device.
 This leaves the storage account and container registry in place which must can be removed in Cleanup mode.

-Installation and un-installation require administrator rights to the subscription that includes the IoT Hub OPC Publisher is connected to.
-Rights must include access to the IoT Hub as well as the permission to create storage and container registry resources.
-If you do not have permissions to create resources in the subscription, you must build Netcap and deploy it manually.
+Installation and un-installation require administrator rights to the subscription in which the Azure IoT Hub resides that OPC Publisher is connected to.
+Rights must include access to the Azure IoT Hub resource as well as the permission to create storage and container registry resources in the same resource group as the IoT Hub instance.
+If you do not have permissions to create resources in the subscription and/or resource group, you must build Netcap and deploy it manually.

-During installation the Netcap tool is built inside the provisioned container registry from the sources found in the main branch of this repository.
-If you want to use a different branch, you must specify so using the `-b` option during installation.

-All captured files are stored in the storage account provisioned during installation.
-The storage account contains sensitive data that must be handled with care, e.g. in addition to the OPC Publisher configuration it also contains key/token material that can be used in Wireshark 4.3 to decrypt secure channel communication inside the network traces.

 ## Getting started